ashfaaqrifath/Escape-Gravity/README.md

 # Escape-Gravity
-This is a basic game coded in html.
+This is a basic game coded in HTML.
 Inspired by the famous game The Flappy Bird.